Work and Learning Advisor

-This is a part time maximum term position of 15 months working 30.4 hours per week.
+This is a full time maximum term position of 14 months - Part Time hours may be considered by request (working 30.4 hours per week).
 Salary will be in the range of $58,760 to $63,225 per annum (pro rata), based on skills and experience.
 Attractive salary packaging provisions are available.

 Please note: Applicants who do not complete the screening questionnaire will not be considered for shortlisting.
 All applicants must be eligible to work in Australia for the duration of the appointment.
 Aboriginal and Torres Strait Islander people are encouraged to apply.
 The Brotherhood is an Equal Opportunity Employer.